BinniBuff/TSAM/Verkefni5/README.md

         Usage CONNECT <ip> <port>.

     2. CLIENT: You get full date after sending messages, changed size for buffer from 1024B to 5000B.

+    New changes
+    1. HOME SERVER: Our server is running alone under its own ip completely isolated from the TSAM server.
+For security we set up a DMZ to protect the internal network from potentionl malicious actors.
+The server is running on a Linux Ubuntu OS that we booted, it was previously Windows 8.
+To work on the personal server we set up tunnels from all of our personal devices to the server so we could do changes on the server away from the server network.
+The server was setup to be able to run 24/7.
+    2. SERVER CODE:
+        - COMMANDS: clientCommands(), the server is remotely operated through a connected client, the client sends commands to the server to act on.  serverCommand(), the server commands respond to requests by other servers connected.
+        - Functionalities: When we first connect to server we send HELO command seperated with our group Id, and we expect that other servers send HELO back to us when a connection is trying to be estabilished.
+If we lack connections, we try to connect to other servers through current connections.